Thermal Energy Store Cost

 A typical household will have a system that constantly heats the water you want to use for baths, showers, and washing the dishes.
 While useful, it's not necessarily the best option for cost-efficiency and energy consumption.

-Thermal stores are insulated tanks that hold hot water, ready for when you want to use it.
+Thermal stores are insulated tanks that hold hot water, rather than heating on demand, so it's ready when you want to use it.

 So, how much do thermal stores cost?